 - Bring the form to a nearby Chase branch and request to close your account.
 You can also call Chase at 1-800-935-9935 to get assistance with closing your Chase account.

 To cancel the account completely, make sure you get written confirmation for your records.

-3. How to Cancel a Bank of America Account
+3. How to Close a Bank of America Account

 - Transfer any remaining balances to another financial institution.
 Then, update your payment preferences on bills that use auto-pay so you can continue to make payments automatically.